mykelalvis/Lynker-ioos-KB/KB/Release Engineering/lifecycle.md

    1. Return to step 3, becoming _possibly_ valuable again<br/>OR
    2. Be determined to no longer have value, to be removed from validity and destroyed.

-Any sort of [[artifact]] can and will transition through these (and often many more-specific) states.
+Any sort of [[artifact]] can and will transition through these states, and often many more-specific ones.

-- A document will be created,  updated, and eventually some indicator made of its state.
+- A document will be created,  updated, edited, accepted, reviewed, and eventually have some indicator made of its state.
 - A software repository will be able to be examined and found to be valuable and this have that state saved, perhaps through a [[release]].

 ## Outside the Lifecycle